EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

 \textbf{Reducing the buffer size:} A potential issue that must be mitigated is that a large buffer may be required if large or many activations are transferred.
-The size of the buffer required will be the size of all activations transferred from all devices in a single training round. \ActionFed stores the compressed activation outputs ($\bm{z}$) instead of the original activations ($\bm{a}_k^t$).
-The activation is compressed by the \textit{Compressor} module of \ActionFed using a lightweight 8-bits linear quantization technique~\cite{wu2020easyquant} denoted as function $Q(.)$.
-The output ($\bm{a}_{k}^t$) is quantized from 32 bits to 8 bits before sending it to the edge server.
-On the edge server, the compressed activation ($\bm{z}_k^t$) is then cached in the \textit{Replay Buffer}.
+The maximum size of the buffer required will be the size of all activations transferred from all devices.
+However, it is practical to establish a maximum buffer size and implement periodic updates to the buffer to efficiently manage its storage capacity.
+In addition, \mytitle stores the compressed activation outputs ($\bm{z}$) instead of the original activations ($\bm{a}_k^t$).
+The activation is compressed by the \textit{Compressor} module of \mytitle using a lightweight 8-bit linear quantization technique~\cite{wu2020easyquant} denoted as function $Q(.)$.
+The output ($\bm{a}_{k}^t$) is quantized from 32 bits to 8 bits before sending it to the server.
+The compressed activation ($\bm{z}_k^t$) is then cached in the \textit{Replay Buffer}.